JxTorres003/AdvDiversity/README.md

 growth, entrepreneurship, career advice and much more by connecting them with mentors across the world remotely.

-🔭 Worked on a full-stack task:

-🔭 Worked on a full-stack task:
+## 🔭 Worked on a full-stack task:
-Front End: Created Jobfair and Jobs page and forms.
-Middle Tier: Created models and controllers, connected MVC and proper functionally.
-Back End: Created tables and store prodecures for the jobfair data.

-Front End: Created Jobfair and Jobs page and forms.
+- Front End: Created Jobfair and Jobs page and forms.
-Middle Tier: Created models and controllers, connected MVC and proper functionally.
+- Middle Tier: Created models and controllers, connected MVC and proper functionally.
-Back End: Created tables and store prodecures for the jobfair data.
+- Back End: Created tables and store prodecures for the jobfair data.